cbeck88/strict-variant/README.md

   // Apply a visitor to the variant.
 It is called using the current value
-  // of the variant with its current type as the argument.
+  // of the variant with its current type as the argument. template <typename Visitor, typename Variant>
-  // Any additional arguments to `apply_visitor` are forwarded to the visitor. template <typename V, typename...
-Types, typename...
-Args>
-  void apply_visitor(V && visitor, variant<Types...> && var, Args && ... args);
+  void apply_visitor(Visitor && visitor, Variant && var);

   // Access the stored value.
 Returns `nullptr` if `T` is not the currently
   // engaged type.